dell/terraform-provider-powerflex/docs/resources/sds.md

 subcategory: ""
 description: |-
   This resource can be used to manage Storage Device Servers on a PowerFlex array.
-  Note: SDS creation or update is not atomic.
-In case of partially completed operations, terraform can mark the resource as tainted.
-  One can manually remove the taint and try applying the configuration (after making necessary adjustments).
-  Warning: If the taint is not removed, terraform will destroy and recreate the resource.
 ---

 # powerflex_sds (Resource)

 This resource can be used to manage Storage Device Servers on a PowerFlex array.
-Note: SDS creation or update is not atomic.
-In case of partially completed operations, terraform can mark the resource as tainted.
-One can manually remove the taint and try applying the configuration (after making necessary adjustments).
-Warning: If the taint is not removed, terraform will destroy and recreate the resource.

 ~> **Note:** Exactly one of `protection_domain_name` and `protection_domain_id` is required.